 Five dysfunctions of compliance

+checking, validation and audit body that does not understand the business and its needs.
 There are five main reasons as to why a compliance team may not be highly respected by the business or is generally regarded as dysfunctional.
 Addressing these will go a long way to making sure that compliance is seen as a useful and value-adding business team.

 1. Lack of alignment

 Compliance teams are there to help businesses.
 Charities and non-government organisations aside, businesses are there to make a profit.
 The role of management teams is to execute the strategy of their board and generate shareholder value.
 That shareholder value is not about the value of the brand, nor is it about how the company looks across the industry – it is solely about how much the company’s shares are worth.
 The compliance team’s needs and those of the shareholders are aligned as compliance’s role is to increase the value of the business’s shares.

 There are a number of reasons for shares changing in value that are beyond the control of

 a compliance team (for example, macroeconomic changes or stock market changes); however, most increases in share prices come down to something that a compliance team can control: assets and liabilities, or profit.
 At the end of the day, profit generates share value and increasing profits will in turn increase the value of shares (assuming that the market is reasonably stable).
 That being said, the compliance team – as part of management – needs to think about how it contributes to profits (that is, increasing revenue and decreasing costs).